signalapp/SecureValueRecovery2/docs/Messages.md

 a replica group, get enclave status, tick the Raft timer, etc.).
 It also has commands to forward wrapped peer or client requests.

-The peer interface includes Raft protocol messages, attestation updates, and as a number of other "Enclave to Enclave [E2E] transactions" used to get information about a replica group, transfer database state, and join a replica group.
+The peer interface includes Raft protocol messages, attestation updates, and a number of other "Enclave to Enclave [E2E] transactions" used to get information about a replica group, transfer database state, and join a replica group.